Convex pentagonal monotiles in the 15 Type families

 Let $P$ be a tile on the Euclidean plane.
 A \textit{corona} of $P$ is the collection consisting of the centrally placed original $P$ and its surrounding layer of congruent copies of $P$.
 The corona is formed without gaps or overlaps (except at the boundaries of $P)$.
 The first corona is the collection of all tiles that share a boundary point with a centrally placed tile (including the original tile itself) \cite{Goodman_2017, G_and_S_1987, Sugimoto_2018a}.

 The first coronas of all tiles in isohedral tilings have the same shape.
 (Remark: If coronas have the same shape as their reflected counterparts, they are considered to be of the same type.)
 Therefore, in the representative tilings of Types 1--5 shown in Figure~\ref{fig01}, which correspond to isohedral tilings, the shapes of the first coronas of each convex pentagonal monotile forming the translation units are of a single type (see Figure~\ref{fig13}).
 In contrast, in the representative tilings of Types 6--9 and 11--13 shown in Figure~\ref{fig01}, which correspond to 2-isohedral tilings, the shapes of the first coronas of each convex pentagonal monotile forming the translation units are of two distinct types (see Figures~\ref{fig14}--\ref{fig16}).
 Furthermore, in the representative tilings of Types 10, 14, and 15 shown in Figure~\ref{fig01}, which correspond to 3-isohedral tilings, the shapes of the first coronas of each convex pentagonal monotile forming the translation units are of three distinct types (see Figures~\ref{fig17} and \ref{fig18}).
+The symbols such as ``p2," labeled as ``Wallpaper group: p2" and appearing near the representative tilings of each Type in Figures~\ref{fig13}--\ref{fig18}, denote the wallpaper groups (i.e., plane symmetry groups or plane crystallographic groups) of the depicted tilings\footnote{ In certain special cases of convex pentagons, the wallpaper groups of the representative tilings may change.
+For example, when the representative tiling of Type 10 is formed using the convex pentagonal monotile in $T_{1} \cap T_{10}$ as shown in Figure~\ref{fig04}, the resulting tiling has the wallpaper group cmm \cite{G_and_S_1987, Schattschneider_1978, wiki_pentagon_tiling}. } \cite{G_and_S_1987, Schattschneider_1978, wiki_pentagon_tiling, wiki_wallpaper_group}.